-Here are my top 8 tips to help put women over the age of 40 at ease about planning their first solo trip.
+Here are my top eight tips to help put women over the age of 40 at ease about planning their first solo trip.

 If you’re reading this, you’re probably already on your way to the right mindset that you’ll need in order to take this first solo trip.
-If you really want to bring it to fruition you have to give yourself permission to see this as a realistic goal.
-Make a decision at this very moment that you will no longer view solo travel as a far-fetched dream.
+If you really want to bring it to fruition you have to give yourself permission to see solo travel as a realistic goal.
+Make a decision at this very moment that you will no longer view it as a far-fetched dream.
 Set a date, and start to spring into action.
 Take a deep breath and know that you too can very well plan and take a solo trip that you will never forget.

 Define the Purpose of Your Trip

-Now that you’ve given yourself permission to seriously pursue a solo trip it’s time to think it through and decide what you want out of the experience.
+Now that you’ve given yourself permission to seriously pursue a solo trip, it’s time to think it through and decide what you want out of the experience.
 While this step may sound simple, I really want you to take your time and think about this while jotting down notes.
-Ask yourself simple questions such as, do you want to relax on a beach someplace like Hawaii?
+Ask yourself simple questions: Do you want to relax on a beach someplace like Hawaii?
 Would you enjoy learning about the historical sites in Rome?
-Perhaps you want to travel to a place like Cambodia to volunteer, go skiing in Colorado, or take lots of historic walking tours in Cuba.
+Perhaps you want to volunteer in Cambodia, go skiing in Colorado, or take lots of historic walking tours in Cuba.
 Are you looking for a small-budget trip somewhere close to home, or do you want to experience luxury somewhere across the world?
 Take the time to get really clear about what a successful trip looks like for you.
-Now you’re more prepared to make this dream a reality.

 Just Book It!

 Some might advise you to save this step for later, but I say…why wait?!
 Now that you’re clear about the kind of trip you want to take, you should go ahead and book it right away.
 Yes, before you’ve created a solid plan, book the trip.
 This will help to prevent procrastination and the chance that you might talk yourself out of it.
 You also might be able to save some money by booking in advance.
 And once you’ve actually bought the tickets and selected accommodations, you’ll be less likely to back out!

-Traveling solo for the first time can not only be intimidating but it can get stressful at times.
-One way to eliminate stress is to have a few mobile apps handy that will help to guide you.
-There are apps available for any and everything that you can possibly think of.
-I’d suggest downloading the app for the flight carrier that you will use.
+Traveling solo for the first time can be stressful.
+One way to mitigate stress is to have a few useful mobile apps handy to help to guide you.
+There are apps available for virtually anything that you can possibly think of.
+First, I’d suggest downloading the app for the flight carrier that you will use.
 This will allow them to send you updates about gate changes, weather and more.
-The area that you will travel to may have an app that helps you locate events, maps and local news.
+The area that you will travel to may have an app that helps you locate events, maps, and local news.
 If you are traveling internationally download a language translator and a currency exchange app.
 The options are endless.
 I would suggest doing a quick google search to find options that are both generic and specific to your destination prior to going.
-For a list of suggested apps look here!
+You can also click on the following link:

-Traveling solo doesn’t mean that you have to spend every waking moment alone.
+Traveling solo doesn’t mean that you have to spend every moment alone.
 One of my favorite parts about traveling solo is that I get to meet and make new friends all over the world.
 I always look through Facebook for groups of expats and travelers that will be in the area that I’m traveling to.
 Reach out to your friends and network.
 Ask if anyone happens to know anyone there.
 Search through various meetup websites and look for meetings and people that are of interest to you.
 There are lots of options for meeting people both before you arrive and after.
 There are even apps that are specifically designed to help you meet people while you travel.
 So on your solo trip, the amount of time you want to spend alone vs. with locals and potential new friends is totally up to you.

 One of the best ways to put yourself at ease is to create a safety plan.
-A few quick tips are; buy travel insurance, make sure you are aware of how you will be traveling from the airport to your destination and study the area before arrival so that you are not completely unaware of your surroundings.
-If you’re going on an international trip, consider signing up with the Smart Travel Enrollment Program often referred to as STEP allows international travelers to register with the nearest U.S. embassy while receiving the latest security updates.
+A few quick tips: buy travel insurance.
+Make sure you are aware of how you will be traveling from the airport to your destination.
+And study the area before you arrive so that you are not completely unaware of your surroundings.
+If you’re going on an international trip, consider signing up with the Smart Travel Enrollment Program, often referred to as STEP, which allows international travelers to register with the nearest U.S. embassy while receiving the latest security updates.

-Also, be sure to inform members of your family or friends of where you are going, how long you plan to be there and provide them a copy of your travel insurance documents.
+Also, be sure to inform members of your family or friends of where you are going, let them know how long you plan to be there, and provide them with a copy of your travel insurance documents.
 You can never be too safe, so be sure that you are prepared and do a great deal of research to discover other useful tips.
 You can start by reading 7 Travel Hacks That Could Save Your Life.